Inside the Mind of a Social Media Marketing Specialist: 16 Core Skills Behind the Screen

 🔧 Skill Thirteen: Problem-Solving in the Public Eye

 Every crisis is public.
 Every error is archived.
 Crisis communications—once relegated to PR—now often begin in the DMs or comments.
 The SMM is the first responder.
-Whether it’s a post gone wrong or backlash to a stance, the ability to de-grow in language and tone is as important as knowing how to post in the first place.
+Whether it’s a post gone wrong or backlash to a stance, the ability to de-escalate in language and tone is as vital as knowing how to post in the first place.

 📢 Skill Fourteen: Public Relations in Comment Sections